prey/gdpr_rails/README.md

 `require "policy_manager"`

+Install & run the migrations

+`rake policy_manager:install:migrations`

 ## Usage examples

-in order to work with the engine you must supply some rules according to your needs, in order to be in compliance with GDPR you will need 3 rules at least.
-A cookie consent, an Privacy& TOS and a Age +16 confirmation.
+In order for this engine to work you must supply some rules according to your needs, in order to be in comply with GDPR you will need 3 rules at least.
+A cookie consent, a Privacy& TOS and a Age +16 confirmation.
 So, let's start doing that

 ### Term rules